xmos/lib_trycatch/README.rst

 Summary
 -------

-A library providing a way to handle hardware and soft exceptions.
+A library providing a way to handle hardware and software exceptions.

-By default, exception are caught in a trap handler that halts, awaiting external intervention.
+By default, exception are caught in a trap handler that halts the tile, awaiting external intervention.
-This library handles exceptions by unwinding the stack, to the most recently registered trycatch block, where upon the catch clause is executed.
+This library handles exceptions by unwinding the stack to the most recently registered trycatch block.
+The catch clause is then executed.

-N.B. trycatch can not be used to implement commit-rollback semantics.
+.. note:: This library can not be used to implement commit-rollback semantics.
-Resources are not returned to their pre-try-state.
+          Resources are not returned to their pre-try state.
           The user is required to handle exception safety of global memory and other resources.

 Features
 ........

-  * Catches hardware and soft generated exceptions
+  * Catches hardware and software generated exceptions
-  * User may throw soft exceptions.
+  * User may ``throw`` software exceptions.
   * Trycatch blocks may be nested.

 Limitations